Secondary abdominal pregnancy in a Jehovah's Witness | Canada Hyperbarics Skip to main content

 Study Limitations

-As a single case report, this study's findings cannot be generalized to a broader patient population or used to draw conclusions about the effectiveness of hyperbaric oxygen therapy for severe anemia in similar complex cases.
+As a single case report, this study's findings cannot be generalized to a broader patient population or used to draw conclusions about the effectiveness of hyperbaric oxygen therapy for severe anaemia in similar complex cases.

 Was this summary helpful?